jefequien/dabox/README.md

 Building robots is hard.
 If we want to live in a future where there are robots everywhere, robots need to be a lot easier to build.

-Getting neural networks to run with low-latency on video streams is notoriously difficult. `dabox` is designed to be an easy-to-install, ML-friendly Python application with several features that every robot needs.
+Getting neural networks to run with low-latency on video streams is notoriously difficult. `dabox` is a machine learning-friendly, easy-to-install Python application with several features that every robot needs.

 ## Features available out of "dabox"
 - Low-latency inference with [FFmpeg](https://ffmpeg.org/), [ZMQ](https://zeromq.org/), and [ONNX Runtime](https://onnxruntime.ai/)